juju/terraform-provider-juju/docs/resources/integration.md

 ### Optional

-- `via` (String) A comma separated list of CIDRs for outbound traffic
+- `via` (String) A comma separated list of CIDRs for outbound traffic.

 ### Read-Only